“Flashback, warm nights. Almost left behind. Suitcases of memories. Time after…” -Cyndi Lauper, “Time After Time”

 2013 – “Do or Die” by 30 Seconds to Mars

-I’ve had a crush on Jared Leto since 1994 so probably longer than many of his fans have been alive.
+I’ve had a crush on Jared Leto since 1994, which is probably longer than many/most of his fans have been alive.
 I never really listened to his music much, though, until 2012 when I stumbled upon his great cover of “Where The Streets Have No Name.”
 I’ve been a big fan since.
-“Do or Die” is another one of those songs that has been influential in my life.
+“Do or Die” is another one of those songs that has been influential in my life at various times.

 2014 – “Nothing Stays The Same” by Luke Sital-Singh

 Honestly, how much do I have to gush about Luke Sital-Singh to make you listen to him?
 You should know by now… I heard this song on Red Band Society, and I have probably listened to it at least once a week since I became a fan.
 Now, stop listening to me and go listen to Luke.